olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Testing_Report.md

 <img src="Final_Report/Images/unitTestModules.jpeg" alt="unitTestModules" width="60%">

 Unit testing is an important process in catching faulty components and poor design features before they are implemented in a more complete prototype product.
 When completed succesfully, this should benefit a project by reducing time and financial costs that would otherwise be spent repairing or redesigning defects.

+Unit testing for our product will focus on the 5 main modules it comprises:
+* Velocity and Steering
+* Infrared Sensing
+* Temperature and Humidity Sensing
+* Ultrasonic Sensing
+* Speaker Ouput

-The unit testing for our product comprises two main categories: hardware (motors/sensors) and software (driver C code), where the test results should confirm that both are working as expected.
+Since these modules consist of both hardware (motors/sensors) and software (driver C code) components, testing must confirm that both work as expected.

 ---